 Mbambo’s curiosity stems from finding and understanding his own potential powers and a desire to inspire change.
 He seeks a shift away from racial stereotypes, in order to live his life beyond his imagination.
 His work is biographical and thus describes his personal quest in relation to his environment and the surrounding communities.
 The artist explains: “I feel that we are in an in-between state: while we still carry old souls, we find ourselves alienated in this contemporary world of ours – we are disconnected and may even feel displaced.
 Through my artistic practice, I want to bestow a feeling of spiritual guidance, in order to better ourselves and to inspire a future for upcoming generations.”

 Wonder Buhle Mbambo was born in 1989, in Kwa-Ngcolosi, South Africa.
 After he received his formal training from the BAT Centre (a visual arts residency program in Durban, 2010), he studied fine art, under the mentorship of Themba Shibase, at the Velobala Apprenticeship Program at the Durban University of Technology (2011-2013).
 Mbambo recently had his first solo exhibition at the Durban Art Gallery (2018).
-In addition, the artist has been included in numerous group shows, such as at The Art House (Wakefield, 2018); Michaelis Gallery (Cape Town, 2017); KZNSA (Durban, 2015) and the African Art Centre (Durban, 2014).
-In 2016, Mbambo was the recipient of Bremer Kunststipendium Art Grant (three-month residency) and in 2020; he will be part of the The La Brea Studio Artists Residency in L.A.
+In addition, the artist has been included in numerous group shows, such as at Blank Projects (Cape Town, 2019); The Art House (Wakefield, 2018) and KZNSA (Durban, 2015).
+In 2016, Mbambo was the recipient of Bremer Kunststipendium Art Grant (three-month residency).